laprej/laprej-www/_drafts/research-statement.md

 ## Compilers

 Compilers are the gate-keepers for new software systems.
-If you cannot articulate yourself in a clear manner to the compiler, then your compiler cannot generate high performance or easily parallelizable code.
+If you cannot articulate yourself in a clear manner to the compiler, then your compiler cannot generate high performing or well-parallelized code.
+Additionally, developers are becoming more dependent on the compiler through the increasing use of bug-finding tools via static and dynamic analysis and race conditions in parallel code can also be detected.

 ## Cloud-based resources

+Supercomputers can be terribly expensive.
+Aside from the cost of the hardware and requiring sufficient space, the power and cooling costs alone can easily exceed one million dollars annually.
+On the other hand, Amazon and friends offer on-demand cloud-based services for a fraction of the cost of an in-house supercomputer.

+## Containers

+Containers offer new opportunities to develop and deploy in a fast manner.

 ## Future PDES systems

 Future PDES systems must be modular.
 They must also be easily extendible.
+Support introspection
+A lot of old assumptions are due for re-visitation.